Recipe inspired by the book “Like Water for Chocolate” by Laura Esquivel

 Tita sprinkled the crunchy pepitas onto the corn then took a large bite.
 The anger and the cream, the blackened kernels and the soothing salve mingled within her, leaving what behind a hardened, logical resolve.
 Tita could and would change her situation.

-1 T adobo, sauce from the can of chipotle peppers
+- 1 tbsp adobo sauce from the can of chipotle peppers

 Heat grill or cast iron griddle for 15 minutes on medium heat.

-- For a little extra char, place the corn back on the grill for a about a minute per side to blacken the mayo a bit.
+For a little extra char, place the corn back on the grill for about a minute per side to blacken the mayo a bit.